 - Do you have a vendor trade show at all your events?

 We offer a vendor trade show at the Annual Conference in July.
-Table top exhibit fees are $1,000 for CCWC members, $1,200 for non-members.
-Foyer booth exhibits are $1,500 for CCWC members and $1,700 for non-members.
+Table top and foyer booth exhibits are available for CCWC members and non-members.
 For more detailed information visit our Sponsor and Exhibitor Opportunities in the events section of the website.